SergioCoboLopez/Workshop_ESA/docs/installation/index.md

 5. During the installation process, you will be asked to input your activation id.
 This activation id will be provided to you during the workshop.
 If you have purchased GoldSim, or if you have requested an [academic](https://www.goldsim.com/Web/Purchase/AcademicResearch/#RequestAcademic) or [trial](https://www.goldsim.com/Forms/Trial/) license, you should have received an activation id.

 ### Installing GoldSim player
-GoldSim player allows you to run certain files in GoldSim (player files).
+GoldSim player allows you to run certain files in GoldSim (player files) like the ones provided in the [repository](https://github.com/SergioCoboLopez/Workshop_ESA/tree/main/GoldSim_Models/Player_Files).
 You cannot edit or change models, but it can be a useful option if you want to get an intuition of how GoldSim works.

-1. To install GoldSim player files like the ones provided in the [repository](https://github.com/SergioCoboLopez/Workshop_ESA/tree/main/GoldSim_Models/Player_Files), go to the [download page](https://www.goldsim.com/Web/Customers/Downloads/Player/)
+1. To install GoldSim player, go to the [download page](https://www.goldsim.com/Web/Customers/Downloads/Player/)
 ![Install3](../figures/GoldSim_Player_Install_1.png "Courtesy of GoldSim") Image courtesy of GoldSim